Rinakakis/FastCat-Catalogues/api/ConfigFiles/readme.md

 }
 ```

-## 2. The explore all file
+## 2. Configuring the 'Explore all' functionality

 For configuring the ‘Explore all’ functionality, we first need to define the
-names of all the supported entity categories and their grouping in the ‘ex-
+names of all the supported entity categories and their grouping in the ‘explore_all.json’ configuration file.
-plore_all.json’ configuration file.
 Then, the file ‘explore_all_conf.json’ allows
 configuring each of the entity categories, by defining the sources and the tables
 in each source that provide instances.
 Then, all other information needed for
 creating the entity tables is read from the source-specific configuration files.